 \subsubsection{Model Imitation}

-With the rise of newer LLMs and their associated APIs, the concept of “Model Imitation” has gained prominence~\cite{gudibande2023false}.
-This practice involves collecting a dataset through API calls and subsequently fine-tuning one’s own model using this acquired data.
-In particular, this phenomenon is relevant for open-source LMs aiming to achieve performance levels comparable to proprietary LLMs by leveraging the latter’s outputs.
+With the rise of newer LLMs and their associated APIs, the concept of ``Model Imitation'' has gained prominence~\cite{gudibande2023false}.
+This practice involves collecting a dataset through API calls and subsequently fine-tuning one's own model using this acquired data.
+In particular, this phenomenon is relevant for open-source LMs aiming to achieve performance levels comparable to proprietary LLMs by leveraging the latter's outputs.
 Several research works, including Alpaca~\cite{taori2023stanford}, Vicuna~\cite{chiang2023vicuna}, and Koala\cite{geng2023koala}, have reported successful attempts at imitating proprietary LLMs in terms of performance.

 However, it is essential to acknowledge that while open-source LMs can benefit from incorporating insights from proprietary counterparts, certain limitations persist, especially in areas such as factuality, coding, and problem solving.
-A work by Gudibande et al.~\cite{gudibande2023false}, for example, shows that open-source LMs can benefit form using the proprietary LLMs to improve them but certain aspects such as factuality and problem solving still lag behind.
-Therefore, similar to model extraction, the endeavor to acquire crucial insights from LLMs remains in its early stages.
+Gudibande et al.~\cite{gudibande2023false} show that open-source LMs can improve by leveraging proprietary LLMs, but issues like factuality and problem-solving still lag.
+Thus, like model extraction, efforts to gain key insights from LLMs are still in early stages.

-The aforementioned works showcase some aspects of model extraction and imitation.
+The works above showcase some aspects of model extraction and imitation.
 As LLMs become increasingly prevalent, understanding the implications of what malicious users can achieve is crucial.
 Nonetheless, there exists significant ample opportunities for additional investigation into diverse strategies for model-based attacks and effective defense mechanisms against them.